About Us

 See our Volunteer Page for more information about what our volunteers do and how you can join them.

-How are you managed ?
+How are we managed ?

 We are a Registered Charity and a private company limited by guarantee.
 We are managed by a volunteer Trustee Board, some of whom are also Directors of the Company, made up of local councillors, local people and representatives from business.